|Other AL Resources|

 You can search online for Coffee County Birth, Marriage, Divorce or Death Records.
 You can also order Order Electronically Online or you can download an application for Birth, Marriage, Divorce or Death Certificates to mail.

-A list of Coffee County Historical and Genealogical Societies, Forums, Message Boards, Libraries, Archives.
-See Also Alabama Archives, Genealogical and Historical Societies for statewide Addresses and links.
+A list of Coffee County Historical and Genealogical Societies, Libraries, Archives.
+See also list of Statewide Alabama Archives, Historical & Genealogical Societies.